schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 and click "OK" once we have typed the name in the available text box.
 Notice how there is an "Options" button here.
 We we will see more of it later on.

-There will appear a blue begin block and we should move the two "set" variable blocks below it like this:
+There will appear a blue "define" block and we should move the two "set" variable blocks below it like this:

 ![](/assets/Img.5.30.4.jpg)